fjebaker/nkt/README.md

 ### From source <a id="toc-tag-mdtoc" name="from-source"></a>

-Clone this GitHub repository, and have [Zig]() installed. nkt tracks the master branch of zig so the latest release should work, but just the definitive version can be found in the `.zigversion` file in this repository.
+Clone this GitHub repository, and have [Zig](https://ziglang.org) installed. nkt is build using Zig version 0.14.0.

 ```bash
 git clone https://github.com/fjebaker/nkt \